dimitrismallis/dimitrismallis.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome!
-I am a Postdoctoral Researcher at the [Interdisciplinary Centre for Security, Reliability and Trust (SnT)](https://www.uni.lu/snt) of the **University of Luxembourg**, focusing on 3D Computer Vision and it's applications for Computer-Aided Design (CAD).
+Welcome!! 👋  I am a Postdoctoral Researcher at the [Interdisciplinary Centre for Security, Reliability and Trust (SnT)](https://www.uni.lu/snt) of the **University of Luxembourg**, focusing on 3D Computer Vision and it's applications for Computer-Aided Design (CAD).

 I received my PhD in Computer Vision at the **University of Nottingham** under the supervision of [Dr. Yorgos Tzimiropoulos](https://ytzimiro.github.io/).
 I was also a Research Intern at [Samsung AI Cambridge (SAIC)](https://research.samsung.com/aicenter_cambridge) and later a Senior Machine Learning Engineer for [Taboola](https://www.taboola.com/) and [Deeplab](https://deeplab.ai/).